koodimonsteri/docbot/README.md

 - Chat websocket
 **TODOs:**
 - Use embeddings in chat
-- Save user chat history to db
+- Chat histories?
-- Save uploaded pdf files to db for shared usage between users
+- Save uploaded pdf file info to db for shared usage between users

 **Frontend**
-- Very simple chat app
+- Chat app
-**TODOs:**
-- Sidepanel to upload / select from existing pdf files to be used in embeddings
+- Sidepanel to upload / select file used in chat **TODOs:**
-- Multiple chat histories?
+- Chat histories?